railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

     In the simplified view the tracking numbers can't be seen.
     These fields are hidden when working in simplified view.

-On the product form it is also possible to indicate the operations in which a lot nubmer is required.
-You can then force the user to show the lot number for manufacturing operations, goods receipt, or customer packing.
+You can also specify on the product form the operations in which a lot number is required.
+You can then require the user to set a lot number for manufacturing operations, goods receipt, or customer packing.

 To assign a unique lot number to a set of several items you don't have to encode the lot number one